vsieplus/AI-CS/data/README.md

 `python processing/generate_json.py`

-You can use the `--choose` option to select which packs to convert, or leave out to convert all.
 This will then ask you to choose a set of packs to convert from theose currently under `dataset/raw/`.
 The resulting json files will be located under `dataset/json/` in directories according to their respective packs.
 These files will contain the data that can